Shad0cks/Ok_Voiture/README.md

 ## Running Tests

-List of requests to quickly fill the database and test the different cases of your API
+List of requests to quickly fill the database and test the different cases of the API

 ```bash
   sh test.sh